ARA1026 : Introduction to Archaeological Science

 Aims

-Archaeological Science (AS) is the application of scientific methods to the study of the human past.
-In the last few decades, archaeologists have employed a wide range of scientific methods to research problems including human evolution, chronology, climate, the environment, health, diet, technology, mobility, the manufacture and exchange of goods, and many, many more.
-The module introduces some of the main problems that archaeologists address using scientific methods of enquiry, as well as the methods themselves.
-It also shows how scientific and non-scientific methods of enquiry can work together to enhance our understanding of the past.
-Case studies ranging from prehistory to historical times, small group lab practicals, and tutorials will help you familiarise with this fast-growing branch of archaeology.
-Given its introductory nature, the module does not require any scientific knowledge as a background.
+Archaeological Science is the application of scientific methods to the study of the human past.
+In the last few decades, archaeologists have deployed a wide range of scientific methods to address issues of human evolution, chronology, climate, the environment, health, diet, technology, mobility, the manufacture and exchange of goods, and many, many more.
+The module will introduce some of the main problems that archaeologists can address using scientific methods of enquiry.
+It will also show how traditional and scientific methods can work together to enhance our understanding of the past.
+Case studies ranging from prehistory to historical times, small-group laboratory practicals, and tutorials will help you familiarise with this fast-growing branch of archaeology.
+Given its introductory nature, the module does not require any background in science.

-- To introduce the principal scientific methods used today in archaeology (except field methods)
+- To introduce the main scientific methods used today in archaeology (except field methods and remote sensing)

 - To enable students to place archaeological science within the wider field of archaeology